 The credit for the first lab-grown diamonds ever manufactured is usually given to General Electric, which announced their creation in 1955.

 However, around the same time, a Swedish company also announced that they had been manufacturing diamonds for well over two years.
-As to why they did not announce their breakthrough earlier is unknown.
+Why they did not announce their breakthrough earlier is unknown.

 Irrespective of who created them, the early lab-made diamonds were purely for industrial purposes, because of their strength, electrical conductivity, and other properties.
 The consumer-grade diamonds, however, did not hit the market until the 1980s.